** Bondmason review updated February 20th 2017 **

 Here’s an illustration:

-This set up means Bondmason is more of an investment fund than true peer to peer company.
+This set up means Bondmason could be considered more like an investment fund than a true peer to peer company.

 How Can I Contact Bondmason?